IQSeC-Lab/workshop-qmlp-qcnn/README.md

 # Quantum Machine Learning for malware classification

-In this research, we developed and evaluated Quantum Machine Learning (QML) models for malware classification, specifically focusing on the Quantum Multilayer Perceptron (QMLP) and the Quantum Convolutional Neural Network (QCNN).
+In this research, we developed and evaluated Quantum Machine Learning (QML) models for malware classification tasks.
+The models developed include the Quantum Multilayer Perceptron (QMLP) and the Quantum Convolutional Neural Network (QCNN), developed using the PennyLane and PyTorch frameworks.

-## Datasets Used
+## Datasets

 For this research the datasets used were: